 The river has some sort of historical value.
 Thus, history lovers can enjoy the trip down the river.
 It was once used as a transportation route for lumbers and other goods.
 Cruising the river will let us see the remains of the tools used by the crews who transported the logs.

-Reviews tell that the boatmen, however, will share stories and facts about the river.
+However, reviews tell that the boatmen will share stories and facts about the river.
 They would even describe how they control the boat to ensure the safety of their passengers.
-With those, we can expect that it could not be just a monotonous sightseeing activity.
+We can expect that it could not be just a monotonous sightseeing activity with those.

 How to go to Hozugawa River Boatride?

-Going for a boat ride in Hozugawa River Boat Ride is easy.
-All we need is to get a train ride following the JR San-in Line.
+Going for a boat ride in the Hozugawa River Boat Ride is easy.
+We all need to get a train ride following the JR San-in Line.
 We alight at Kameoka Station and walk toward the boat station for a few minutes.

 But, WAIT!
-Before you decide to follow this way, I recommend that you read my suggestions first from the “Tips for picking the route” section under the “Sagano Romantic Train” discussion.
+Before you decide to follow this, I recommend reading my suggestions from the “Tips for picking the route” section under the “Sagano Romantic Train” discussion.

 Take note of the schedule of the boat departures: